 What are Ocrevus Infusions Used to Treat?

-An Ocrevus infusion is used to treat primary progressive or relapsing forms of multiple sclerosis in adults.
+An Ocrevus infusion is used to treat primary progressive or relapsing forms of multiple sclerosis (MS) in adults.
 MS is a condition that causes nervous system issues and disrupts the communication flow between the brain and body.
 Ocrevus infusions help to reduce the miscommunication, thus making it easier to navigate through daily life.

 Before Your Ocrevus Infusion